How to get a Real Estate Broker License in Virginia.

 2. The mandatory courses include: Brokerage, Real Estate Law, Real Estate Finance and Real Estate Appraisal.

-If you are trying to get a broker license by reciprocity and you do need additional broker pre-license course hours, you may select courses by scrolling to the bottom of the broker license course page to find those courses.
+If you are trying to get a broker license by reciprocity and you need additional broker pre-license course hours (i.e, you did not take 180 hours of broker pre-license in your state), then you may select individual 45 hour courses by scrolling to the bottom of the broker license course page to find those courses.
 It should not require those additional hours be one of the mandatory courses, but it is certainly better to double check with the VA Board if you want to take a course other than the four mandatory courses listed above.